Companies regularly pentest to adhere to compliance requirements but is this enough to actually stay secure?

 Last year, security professionals around the world had to quickly respond to a new emerging threat known as Log4J.
 This provides a good use case for Cobalt’s Agile Pentesting services which can help validate a specific exploitable vulnerability or OWASP category.

-3. Reduce development costs
+3. Reduce development costs during remediation

 Since code can often be dependent upon other code, executing a yearly pentest may uncover a vulnerability that requires remediation on a dependent code base.
 Thus, it could end up costing valuable development time to remediate a vulnerability if it is associated with a code dependency.